leo-arch/clifm/README.md

 - Specific
   - [Really CLI-based](https://github.com/leo-arch/clifm/wiki/Introduction#main-design-and-goals).
 No GUI nor TUI at all, but just a command-line
   - It can run on the kernel built-in console and even on a SSH or any other remote session
-  - Highly compatible with old VT102-only terminal emulators (8-colors only and no Unicode support) like Rxvt and Rxvt-based ones
+  - Highly compatible with old VT102-only terminal emulators (8-colors only and no Unicode support) like Rxvt and Rxvt-based ones.
+[It can run even on an old DEC-VT100 terminal!](https://github.com/leo-arch/clifm/wiki/Extra#clifm-running-on-a-dec-vt100-terminal)
   - [High performance](https://github.com/leo-arch/clifm/wiki/Performance).
 Incredibly lightweight and fast even on really old hardware
   - [Short (and even one-character) commands](https://github.com/leo-arch/clifm/wiki/Introduction#commands-short-summary)
   - [Entry list numbers (ELN's)](https://github.com/leo-arch/clifm/wiki/Common-Operations) for file names